jsoconno/terraform-azure-conventions/README.md

 Logic has implemented to ensure Azure naming requirements such as alphanumeric or lowercase only and special character restrictions are followed as documented by Microsoft [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules).

-## Bugs
-If you find a bug in a naming convention for a resource, please [raise a bug](https://github.com/jsoconno/terraform-azure-conventions/issues/new?assignees=&labels=&template=bug.md&title=).

 ## Example usage
 To use this module, copy and paste the example code provided in the [Terraform registry](https://registry.terraform.io/modules/Jsoconno/conventions/azure/latest).